Healthy Homes Assessment Poukawa

 Draught Stopping Poukawa

-If you are able to feel external air entering or a clear draught out of a hole or gap or crack, then it is likely to be a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-Gaps greater than 3mm that allow air to enter or exit from the home require to be sealed.
-For example, if the open fireplace isn’t used it can create draughts.
-This must be sealed from.
-Property managers and landlords are accountable for making sure such draughts are eliminated as much as possible.
+If you can feel external air entering or the sound of a clear draught emanating from a gap or hole or crack, then it is likely to be a gap or hole which needs sealing in any way.
+Large cracks and gaps should be stopped permanently.
+Any gaps greater than 3mm that allow air to enter or exit into your home require to be sealed.
+For example, if an open fireplace isn’t in use it could cause draughts, and should be shut from.
+Property managers and landlords are responsible for ensuring such draughts are eliminated in the maximum extent imaginable.

-There is no require to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around windows and doors might be necessary to allow movement of the building when the home warms and cools to allow them to be opened and closed rather instead of being stuck.
-We will check all doors and windows in our Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the building when the home is heated and cools so that they can still be closed and opened instead of than being stuck.
+We will test all doors and windows during your Healthy Homes assessment of your rental property.

 draught stopping building inspections